 Separately, cities and businesses have already been demonstrating climate leadership.
 Together, they can accelerate the momentum toward a more sustainable, low-carbon future.

 The alliance creates a framework for mayors and business leaders to develop concrete approaches to reduce carbon emissions, speed deployment of new technology, and respond to the growing impacts of climate change.

-Santa Fe Mayor Javier Gonzales leads the alliance steering committee, which consists of founding sponsors JPMorgan & Chase Co., Duke Energy, and AECOM, and the mayors of Austin, Des Moines, New York City, Salt Lake City and West Sacramento.
+Salt Lake City Mayor Jackie Biskupski leads the alliance steering committee, which consists of founding sponsors Duke Energy and AECOM, and the mayors of Austin, Des Moines, New York City, and West Sacramento.

 Goals of the alliance: